amckennafoster/nbidata/docs/README.md

 The \_includes folder contains the navigation menu html files.

 To customize sidebar use the jekyll-theme-leap-day.scss file in the _sass folder.
+The full file must be included in the repository, cannot just add the parts you modify.

 For a markup file to show up within the website, the header needs to have, at the least, the following: